chhuang-one/sqxclib/doc/SqType.md

 * When user call function to creates or initializes a SqType, SqType::bit_field is set to SQB_TYPE_DYNAMIC.
 * User can NOT change or free SqType if SqType::bit_field has NOT set SQB_TYPE_DYNAMIC.
 * User must use bitwise operators to set or clear bits in SqType::bit_field.
-* Constant or static SqType must be used with constant or static SqEntry.
+* Constant SqType must be used with constant SqEntry.
-* Dynamic SqType can use with dynamic, constant, or static SqEntry.
+* Dynamic SqType can use with dynamic or constant SqEntry.

 ## 0 Library-provided SqType